OpenNebula/docs/source/open_cluster_deployment/kvm_node/kvm_node_installation.rst

         # yum -y install centos-release-qemu-ev
         # yum -y install qemu-kvm-ev

-    On **RHEL 7**, you need a paid subscription to the Red Hat Virtualization (RHV) or Red Hat OpenStack (RHOS) products license only for the Red Hat Enterprise Linux isn't enough!
+    On **RHEL 7**, you need a paid subscription to the Red Hat Virtualization (RHV) or Red Hat OpenStack (RHOS) products license only for the Red Hat Enterprise.
+Linux isn't enough!
 You have to check the RHV `Installation Guide <https://access.redhat.com/documentation/en-us/red_hat_virtualization/>`__ for your licensed version.
 Usually, the following commands should enable and install the enterprise packages:

     .. prompt:: bash # auto